sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 AttributeList describes the attributes in the data structure definition.

 * id - *String*.
 Identifier for the attributeList.
+It is provided only for completeness.
+However, its value is fixed to "AttributeDescriptor".
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * attributes - *Array* *optional*.
 The *[attribute](#attribute)* object describes the definition of a data attribute, which is defined as a characteristic of an object or entity.